kreshuklab/oc_2_project_21/README.md

 The goal of the project was to segment actin filaments in cryo-ET tomograms, building a model that can generalise to future tomograms to produce quality segmentations.
 This project presents a significant challenge both in terms of the segmentation task and data acquisition.
 The filamentous structure of actin, along with the technical challenges of working with cryo-ET tomograms, such as, low SNR and distortions caused by the missing wedge effect and tomogram reconstruction errors, make the segmentation task particulary challenging.
 Data acquisition is also technically difficult and time consuming, however, in order to generalise across tomograms many examples are required.
 Another difficulty arises from ground truth generation which is also difficult and time consuming.Taking into consideration all the aforementioned challenges and their time scales this project took shape as a series of consultations.
 Below is a description of the insights gained and the steps taken to progress towards a cryo-ET actin segmentation model.

+## Data

+In large part the ability of a model to generalise to new unseen data is dependent on the variability and distribution of data observed during training.
+Over the course of the project a large time investment has been put into obtaining and annotating (semi-automated, more detail below) more tomograms bringing the total to 83 tomograms binned by 4 – pixel size of 13.48 Å and filtered by [spectrum matching](https://github.com/ZauggGroup/DeePiCt/tree/main/spectrum_filter).

-## Example Tomogram
+### Example Tomogram

-The below example shows a cropped tomogram with actin filaments labelled in brown.
+The below example shows a cropped tomogram with actin filaments annotated in brown.

 <div style="display: flex; justify-content: center;">